bahmutov/bunyan-gt/README.md

 It is simple to unit test a small piece of code.
 It is much harder to confirm that a complicated end to end test confirms the expected behavior.
-A human programmer would confirm that given inputs the program writes the expected log messages. *bunyan* logging module outputs log messages that are simple to parse.
-Thus it is simple to use them inside the unit tests.
+It is simple to execute a CLI tool with given inputs and check the exit code, as shown in this [post](http://bahmutov.calepin.co/homebrew-cli-testing.html).

+On the other hand, a human programmer would check the program's execution by looking at the logs.
+Human output is hard to parse, so automating this process as part of the unit tests would be hard if we were logging pure text messages.
+The solution is to output labeled JSON objects, for example using *bunyan* logging module.
+They are simple to enable (for example using different logging levels) when needed, simple to parse and easy to query from the unit tests to assert the correct execution.

 ## Bunyan example